frc8100/reefscape-bot-2025/CONTRIBUTING.md

 > Also, see [this article](https://www.atlassian.com/git) and [this article](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) for more info about git.

 For more details on source control, see the [Git documentation](https://git-scm.com/doc).

+## Troubleshooting

+If you encounter issues related to dependencies, try `Java: Clean Java Language Server Workspace` in the command palette.